Quigley Down Under poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Quigley arrives in Fremantle, Australia as a confident American sharpshooter, hired for a mysterious job.
 He's self-assured, skilled, and focused solely on his craft..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when Marston reveals the true job: using Quigley's long-range rifle to hunt and kill Aborigines.
 Quigley's professional opportunity becomes a moral crisis.
 His assumptions about honorable employment are shattered..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Quigley actively chooses to rescue Aborigines being hunted by Marston's men.
+This reveals the protagonist's commitment to Quigley actively chooses to rescue Aborigines being hunted by Marston's men.
 Instead of fleeing Australia, he commits to fighting Marston and protecting the innocent.
 This is his point of no return., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Quigley and Cora share an intimate moment; she begins to heal and see him as himself (not her dead husband).
+Of particular interest, this crucial beat Quigley and Cora share an intimate moment; she begins to heal and see him as himself (not her dead husband).
 False victory: Quigley feels he's winning against Marston and connecting emotionally.
 But stakes rise as Marston intensifies his pursuit., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 89 minutes (75% through) represents the emotional nadir.
 Here, Quigley is captured by Marston's forces and faces execution.
 Cora witnesses the violence.
-The whiff of death: Quigley appears defeated, his protective mission has failed, and those he cares about are in mortal danger., demonstrates the protagonist at their lowest point.
+The whiff of death: Quigley appears defeated, his protective mission has failed, and those he cares about are in mortal danger., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 80% of the runtime.
 Quigley escapes and retrieves his rifle.
 He synthesizes his sharpshooting skills with his newfound moral clarity and emotional connections.
 He's no longer just a hired gun—he's a protector fighting for justice and those he loves., demonstrating the transformation achieved throughout the journey.